-Under general direction of the Coordinator for Teacher Support Services, serves as manager for all Sequoia Conference Center activities, including but not limited to facilitating meetings, professional development, conventions, and other public and private events.
+Under general direction of the Assistant Superintendent for Business Services, serves as manager for all Sequoia Conference Center activities, including but not limited to facilitating meetings, professional development, conventions, and other public and private events.
 The Conference Center Manager is responsible for all aspects of facility operations including booking, contract preparation, collecting payments and permits, pre-and post-event inspections, inventory control, final billing, financial reporting, and the use of technology.
 This includes the supervision and coordination of assigned staff, oversight of all procedures,and troubleshooting problems.
 The manager attends to details to ensure each event operates smoothly and resolves any issues that arise prior to and during the course of the event.

 This is a classified management full-time, 12 month position.